centreon/centreon-documentation/en/integrations/event-management/sc-kafka-events.md

 ## Configuration

 To configure your stream connector, you must head over the **configuration --> poller --> broker configuration** menu.
-Select the **central-broker-master** configuration and click the output tab when the broker form is displayed.
+Select the **central-broker-master** configuration (or the appropriate broker configuration if it is a poller or a remote server that will send events) and click the output tab when the broker form is displayed.

 Add a new **generic - stream connector** output and set the following fields as follow: